TriPlaneNet: An Encoder for EG3D Inversion: Experiments

 \subsection{Training procedure}

-\textbf{Datasets.} Since our focus is on the human facial domain, we use FFHQ \cite{Karras2018ASG} dataset and 100,000 synthesized images from EG3D pre-trained on FFHQ for training and perform the evaluation on the 2824 CelebA-HQ ~\cite{Liu2014DeepLF, Karras2017ProgressiveGO} test set.
-We extract the camera pose and pre-process the data in the same way as in \cite{chan2022efficient}.
-Since the pre-processing technique used couldn't identify the camera poses of 4 images, we skip the quantitative evaluation of 4 images for all the methods presented in the paper.
-Instead of using ground truth camera poses for synthesized images, we extract the camera pose following the same procedure as for other datasets to ensure consistency.
-We also augment the FFHQ dataset by mirroring it.
+\textbf{Datasets.} Since our focus is on the human facial domain, we use FFHQ \cite{Karras2018ASG} dataset and 100K generated images from EG3D pre-trained on FFHQ for training and perform the evaluation on the CelebA-HQ ~\cite{Liu2014DeepLF, Karras2017ProgressiveGO} test set.
+We extract the camera pose and pre-process the FFHQ and synthetic data in the same way as in \cite{chan2022efficient}.
+Since the pre-processing technique could not identify the camera poses of 4 images, we skipped the quantitative evaluation of 4 images for all the methods presented in the paper.
+We also augment the training dataset by mirroring it.

-\textbf{Training details.} We conduct all our experiments in the human facial domain.
-Therefore, our pre-trained EG3D generator is also trained on the FFHQ dataset \cite{Karras2018ASG}.
-For training our models, we adopt the same training configuration from \cite{richardson2021encoding} except for some minor modifications, which will be explicitly mentioned here.
-We start the training of the second branch only after 20K steps and train both branches until 500K steps.
-Afterwards, we freeze the first branch and fine-tune the second branch until 1M steps.
-The model and the ablations are trained with a batch size of 3.
-We operate in the resolution of $256 \times 256$ and set the loss weights as follows: $\lambda_1=\lambda_2=1$, $\lambda_3=0.1$, $\lambda_4=1$, $\lambda_5=\lambda_6=0.1$.
+\textbf{Training details.} Our pre-trained EG3D generator is also trained on the FFHQ dataset \cite{Karras2018ASG}.
+We train two versions of the same model: \textit{Ours}, trained on FFHQ and synthetic data, and $\textit{Ours (FFHQ)}$, trained only on FFHQ data.
+We discuss the motivation to use synthetic samples in Sec.~\ref{results} and describe the training procedure details in Appendix~\ref{supp:impdetails}.

 \textbf{Baselines.} We compare our approach with both optimization- and encoder-based inversion methods.
-For optimization-based methods, we select $\mathcal{W}+$ optimization from \cite{karras2020analyzing} and PTI from \cite{roich2022pivotal}.
-For encoder-based methods, we choose pSp from \cite{richardson2021encoding}.
+Among optimization-based methods, we compare to universal $\mathcal{W}+$ optimization~\cite{karras2020analyzing} and PTI~\cite{roich2022pivotal}, as well as to Pose Opt.~ \cite{ko20233d} and SPI~\cite{yin20223d}, recently introduced for 3D GANs.
+Among encoder-based methods, we compare to e4e~\cite{tov2021designing}, pSp~\cite{richardson2021encoding} and EG3D-GOAE~\cite{yuan2023make}.
 For $\mathcal{W}+$ optimization, we optimize the latent code for 1K steps.
 For PTI, we first optimize the latent code $\hat{w} \in \mathcal{W}+$ for 1K steps and then fine-tune the generator for 1K steps.
-For pSp, we employ the original training configuration from \cite{richardson2021encoding} with a batch size of 4.
-In addition to FFHQ and mirrored FFHQ, we include 100K EG3D synthesized examples for training the pSp encoder.
+For Pose Opt. and SPI, we re-run their official implementation.
+For pSp, we employ the original training configuration from \cite{richardson2021encoding} with a batch size of 3.
+We train the pSp encoder on both FFHQ and synthetic data, similarly to our method.
+For EG3D-GOAE, we take the released checkpoint and run the inference on our dataset.